malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ## meaning attachment
 - emotions/feelings to attach extra meaning
 - identity identification

+_todo: emotions......This does not do justice to the full extent to which emotions and feelings play a role in cognition.
+For a full account see Damasio (...)._

 ## Conditions for evolution of Subject Experience
 Conditions necessary for the above to evolve in the first place